MeetKothari/Blind75/majorityelement/README.md

-I solved this problem using the Boyer-Moore voting algo.
+I solved this problem using the Boyer-Moore voting algorithm.

 The Boyer-Moore voting algorithm is a linear time algorithm that is used to find the majority element in an array.
 The majority element is defined as the element that appears more than n/2 times in an array of size n.